-Are you considering transferring from a community college with your Applied Associates degree or Military credit to finish your last two years at UNT at Frisco?
+Are you considering transferring from a community college with your Applied Associates degree or Military credit to finish your last two years at UNT New College?
 Email a copy of your transcripts to us and our advising team member evaluate them and meet with you to get you started!

 Do you want more information about the Bachelor’s of Applied Arts and Sciences degree in general?
 Learn about the possibilities.